GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/pipeline/README.md

       this document provides no specific recommendations for fulfilling this prerequisite.
 You might use a Compute Image from [Marketplace](https://console.cloud.google.com/marketplace/browse?q=jenkins).
-    - Extra Plugins: Pipeline Utility Steps ??? what does this mean ???
+    - Install the Pipeline Utility Steps plugin.
 2. GCP Service Accounts (SA):
     - `Service Account for Jenkins`: Jenkins must be configured with permissions sufficient for managing DM deployments.
 This can be achieved